A contribution to the understanding

 The lesson seems to be —

 beware of the Great Mother!
 The positive Mother, the cornucopia of fortune, will inevitably turn into its negative counterpart.
-This happens because, being adult modern citizens, we aren’t designed to lead a stagnate life of psychological dependence.
+This happens because the adult modern citizen isn’t designed to lead a stagnate life of psychological dependence.
 There is in adult psychology a strong impetus to individuate.
 We mustn’t put ourselves at the mercy of those possessed by the maternal archetype in whatever form.
 So we better watch out for the Marshall Herff Applewhites of politics.
 Thanatos surfaces in individuals who remain in motherly dependence.
 I hold that the narcissistic personality is under influence by the very same archetype, namely Thanatos.

 A typical theme in fairy tales is the witch endowed with a phallic attribute in the form of long finger, toe, or nose.
 In mythology, the maternal deity is typically surrounded by little male chthonic